ipfs/kubo/docs/experimental-features.md

 - [ ] Needs more people to use and report on how well it works
-- [ ] Add a mechanism for last record distribution on subscription, so that we don't have to hit the DHT for name resolution at all.
+- [ ] Add a mechanism for last record distribution on subscription, so that we don't have to hit the DHT for the initial resolution.
+      Alternatively, we could republish the last record periodically.